Using new AI, grieving moms discover California lawmakers killed popular fentanyl bill by *not* voting

 More than 100 people testified at this Senate Public Safety hearing, most in support of the bill.
 Twenty-two bipartisan senators signed on as co-authors, meaning the bill likely already had enough votes to pass on the Senate floor.

-But first, it had to pass the Public Safety Committee where the four Democrat Senators simply didn't vote.
+But first, it had to pass the Public Safety Committee where the four Democrat Senators on the committee opposed the bill.
+However, instead of voting against the bill on the record, they simply choose not to vote.

 So the popular bill died without anyone ever voting against the bill on the record.